Experienced Los Angeles Theft Attorney at Your Service

-- With the intent to deprive the owner possession of the property
+With the intent to deprive the owner of possession of the property

-- The property is valued less than $950
+The property is valued at less than $950

-If you have been accused of petty theft, you’ll need a competent defense attorney who takes a fresh approach to every new case.
+If you have been accused of petty theft, you’ll need an experienced criminal defense attorney who takes a fresh approach to every new case.
 Our defense attorneys in Los Angeles handle criminal cases throughout Southern California by taking a comprehensive criminal defense approach.

 Our Los Angeles Petty Theft Lawyer Is Ready to Stand by Your Side

-If the value of the property was less than $50, petty theft could be charged as an infraction.
-Penalties for those who are charged with petty theft offense consist of up to six months in jail and a $1,000 fine.
-Although petty theft is a misdemeanor, if you have a prior conviction, it can become felony theft.
+If the property’s value was less than $50, petty theft could be charged as an infraction.
+Penalties for those charged with petty theft offenses consist of up to six months in jail and a $1,000 fine.
+Although petty theft is a misdemeanor, it can become a felony theft crime if you have a prior criminal record.

 California Penal Code also covers burglary and robbery as theft crimes.
-There are two types of burglary offenses: first degree burglary or residential burglary and second degree or commercial burglary.
-Burglary charges can be filed as a misdemeanor or felony case.
+There are two types of burglary offenses: first-degree burglary or residential burglary and second-degree burglary or commercial burglary.
+Burglary charges can be filed as either a misdemeanor or felony case.

 What Is Mail Theft Los Angeles, California?

-People’s mail can contain valuable information such as account numbers, financial information, as well as personal identification information.
+People’s mail can contain valuable information such as account numbers, financial information, and personal identification information.
 The information obtained that way can be used to commit identity theft or other theft-related offenses.

 How Is Grand Theft Auto Los Angeles Defined?

-Although the statutory limit between petty theft and grand theft is $950 for most other items, when it comes to car theft, the crime is always filed as grand theft auto, regardless of the value of the car.
+Although the statutory limit between petty theft and grand theft is $950 for most other items, when it comes to car theft cases, the crime is always filed as grand theft auto, regardless of the value of the car.

-Some types of theft, such as embezzlement, as well as grand theft by trick, false pretenses, and grand theft firearm, are also forms of grand theft charges.
+Some types of theft, such as embezzlement, grand theft by trick, false pretenses, and grand theft firearm, are also forms of grand theft charges.

 What Are the Penalties for Car Theft Los Angeles?

 Regardless of your circumstance, you are not alone in your fight.
 If you or someone you love is facing criminal charges in Los Angeles, California, time is of the essence.
-Contact the Law Office of Christopher Chaney today for a free consultation, and our law firm will assist with finding a solution to whatever problem you may face.
+Contact the Law Office of Christopher Chaney today for a free consultation, and our legal team will assist with finding a solution to whatever theft charge you may face.